• Skip to main content

 • Gram flour:- This is flour made from split chicken pea pulse.
 A similar flour called chickpea flour made from the chickpea can also be used.

 • Indian yogurt: This is the most important ingredient.
 Kadhi is made with Indian sour yogurt called ‘Dahi’.
 You can get it from the Indian store.
-If you wish to use plain yogurt then add a little lemon to it to make it sour.
+If you wish to use plain yoghurt then add a little lemon to it to make it sour.

 • Curry leaves: Curry leaves give a unique taste to this curry.
 If you can’t find it then use cilantro.
 The taste will slightly be compromised but still close to the real taste.